nzakas/understandinges6/manuscript/10-Promises.md

 In this example, the fulfillment handler adds another fulfillment handler to the same promise.The promise is already fulfilled at this point, so the new fulfillment handler is added to the job queue and called when ready.
 Rejection handlers work the same way in that they can be added at any point and are guaranteed to be called.

+I> Each call to `then()` or `catch()` creates a new job to be executed when the promise is resolved.
+However, these jobs end up in a separate job queue that is reserved strictly for promises.
+The precise details of this second job queue aren't all that important for understanding how to use promises so long as you understand how job queues work in general.

 ### Creating Unsettled Promises

 New promises are created through the `Promise` constructor.
 This constructor accepts a single argument, which is a function (called the *executor*) containing the code to execute when the promise is added to the job queue.
 The executor is passed two functions as arguments, `resolve()` and `reject()`.
 The `resolve()` function is called when the executor has finished successfully in order to signal that the promise is ready to be resolved while the `reject()` function indicates that the executor has failed.
 Here's an example using a promise in Node.js to implement the `readFile()` function from earlier in this chapter: